raspberrypi/picotool/README.md

 sudo apt install build-essential pkg-config libusb-1.0-0-dev cmake
 ```

-> If libusb-1.0-0-dev is not present, picotool still builds, but it automatically leave out all options that deal with managing a pico via usb (load, save, verify, reboot).
-This type of build can be recognized because these commands also do not appear in the help command.
-It can also be observed with the build output message 'libUSB is not found - no USB support will be built'
+> If libusb-1.0-0-dev is not installed, picotool still builds, but it omits all options that deal with managing a pico via USB (load, save, verify, reboot).
+Builds that do not include USB support can be recognized because these commands also do not appear in the help command.
+The build output message 'libUSB is not found - no USB support will be built' also appears in the build logs.

 Then simply build like a normal CMake project: